9 Sophisticated Counting.

 9.4 Combinations#

 If we think of placing objects into boxes, combinations, unlike permutations, allow more than one object to be placed in each box.
-For example, the letters ABC fill three boxes each containing two objects.
-Removing \(p\) of the permutations is equivalent to dividing the objects into two groups, the chosen group of \(p\) objects and another group of \(n - p\) objects.
+For example, the letters ABC can fill three boxes each containing two objects.
+Removing \(p\) of the permutations is equivalent to dividing the objects into two groups, the chosen group of \(p\) objects and another group, not chosen, containing \(n - p\) objects.

 Therefore, using equation 19, the number of ways of choosing \(p\) objects at a time out of a total of \(n\), is

 The second notation, ‘n over p’, is that used for the coefficients in the binomial expansion.
-As for permutations, the notations \(_nC_p,\; ^nC_p,\; C_p^n\) are also commonly used.
-This number gives the coefficients in the binomial expansion and in the Binomial Probability distribution, see section 9.10.
+As for permutations, various notations for combinations, \(_nC_p,\; ^nC_p,\; C_p^n\) are also common.
+The combination gives the coefficients in the binomial expansion and in the Binomial Probability distribution, see section 9.10.

 The original context of the word combination is that the number \(C(n, p)\) is the number of combinations of \(n\) things selected \(p\) at a time.
 Since \(\displaystyle \binom{n}{p}=\binom{n}{n-p}\) this is also equal to the number of combinations of \(n\) things selected \(n-p\) at a time.